microsoft/PowerToys/README.md

 - Our primary dev branch is now named `Main`.
 - Adjusting plugin folder structure for PT Run [#10796](10796)
 - Working on shifting our release pipeline onto same system that Windows Terminal uses.
-- Improvements to environment variable usage.
+- Improvements to environment variable usage/update process in PT Run.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Update .NET to 3.1.20.
 - Centralized process list in the BugReportTool.
 - Registry handling improvement for MSI and File Explorer add-ons.